Partner Feature: Dr. Christine Fu

 ------- + -------

 Dr. Christine Fu earned her Bachelor of Science in international political economy at Georgetown University and doctorate degree in social and behavioral sciences at Johns Hopkins Bloomberg School of Public Health in 2011.
-Through working at international nonprofit organizations, the U.S. government and philanthropies, Dr. Fu has been able to expand her understanding of what creating sustainable, systemic change looks like and identify action-focused steps to inform public health policy.
+Through working at international nonprofit organizations, the U.S. government and philanthropies, Dr. Fu has been able to expand her understanding of what creating sustainable change looks like and identify action-focused steps to inform public health policy.
 Prior to joining the Robert Wood Johnson Foundation (RWJF) in 2021, Dr. Fu served as a Senior Program Assessment and Analysis Officer at the United Nations High Commissioner for Refugees (UNHCR) in Switzerland where she spearheaded the development of the UNHCR’s global Results Framework as well as the UN's Situational Analysis Framework that underpinned the UN Office at Geneva’s multi-year strategies.
 She has also served as a Senior Research and Evaluation Advisor for the Office of HIV/AIDS in the Bureau for Global Health, USAID in Washington, D.C., where she oversaw global- and country-level research and evaluation related to orphans and vulnerable children (OVC).

 Today, Dr. Fu is a Senior Program Officer at RWJF, the largest public health philanthropy in the U.S. Dedicated to building a “Culture of Health that provides everyone in America a fair and just opportunity for health and wellbeing,” RWJF creates grants and grant programs that support innovative approaches, center equity, diversity and inclusion, and advance public health policies which improve access, opportunity and health outcomes across the country.